 Critical production demands can’t always wait on a lengthy construction project.
 We created the Smart Sites® program to offer more shovel-ready property for economic development growth in our member communities.
 The valuable due diligence included in our program assists site selectors in making informed, intelligent choices.
 In short, the Smart Sites® program simplifies the process for consultants and companies and minimizes risk to them.

 Looking for a move-in ready manufacturing space?
-Many of our member communities have shell buildings that may suit your needs.
+Many of our member communities have shell industrial buildings that may suit your needs.
 Below are just a few of our many available Smart Sites® and Shell Buildings.

 Additional Key Industries within Public Power Communities